-- .1 All internal collector and access roads and streets. - .2 A four-lane median divided arterial road being the extension of Discovery Drive from Node C shown on Figure 8 north to the Springsure Street intersection, in accordance with the MHIA.
-The initial standard of construction is to be a two-lane median divided road. - .3 A two lane sub-arterial road being the extension of Discovery Drive from the intersection point referred to in Clause 9.1.1.2 above to the northern boundary of the sector in accordance with the MHIA. - .4 Intersections at the intersection points along the extension northwards of Discovery Drive to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
-The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .5 Bikeways and pathways along internal collector roads.
+- .1 All internal collector and access roads and streets. - .2 A four-lane median divided arterial road being the extension of Discovery Drive from Node C shown on Figure 8 north to the Springsure Street intersection in accordance with the MHIA.
+The initial standard of construction is to be a two-lane median divided road. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
+The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .4 Bikeways and pathways along internal collector roads.